Overview of the Test Lab Scenario

 In this test lab scenario, DirectAccess is deployed with:

-DC1—A server that is configured as a domain controller, DNS server, and DHCP server for the corp.contoso.com domain.
+DC1—A server computer that is configured as a domain controller, Domain Name System (DNS) server, and Dynamic Host Configuration Protocol (DHCP) server.

-EDGE1 and 2-EDGE1—Two servers on the internal network that are configured as Remote Access servers.
-Each server has two network adapters; one connected to the internal network, and the other connected to the external network.
+EDGE1—A server on the internal network that is configured as the Remote Access server.
+This server has two network adapters; one connected to the internal network, and the other connected to the external network.

-APP1 and 2-APP1—Two servers on the internal network that are configured as web and file servers.
+APP1—A server on the internal network that is configured as a web and file server, and an enterprise root certification authority (CA).

-APP2—A computer on the internal network that is configured as an IPv4 only web and file server.
-This computer is used to highlight the NAT64/DNS64 capabilities.
+APP2—A server on the internal network that is configured as an IPv4 only web and file server.
+This server is used to highlight the NAT64/DNS64 capabilities.
 This guide uses Windows Server 2003 SP2; however, you can use any computer that is configured as an IPv4 only computer.

 INET1—A server that is configured as an Internet DNS and DHCP server.